Have you ever logged into your budget, seen a new word and asked, "What does that mean?" 🧐 You aren't alone, my friends!

 Ready to Assign; Inflow: Ready to Assign: Your Ready to Assign is the money in your accounts that doesn’t have a job in your budget (yet).
 If you have $1000 in your accounts, but have only assigned $750, your Ready to Assign will have $250 left.
 If your Ready to Assign is red, you’ve overassigned, so you need to remove money from your categories until it's back to zero.
 When you get new money, you’ll categorize it as Inflow: Ready to Assign, and it will appear in your Ready to Assign so you can give those new dollars jobs, too.

 Tracking Account: Tracking Accounts are the loans or investment accounts that you want to keep an eye on, but can’t use the money for your day to day spending.
 The money in tracking accounts does not affect your budget.
 You only set up these accounts to track your balance.
-Mortgages, student loans, and 401ks are all good examples of tracking accounts.
+Investments and loans to/from friends and family are examples of tracking accounts.

 True Expenses: True Expenses are large, less-frequent expenses that don’t happen every month.
 Think car registration, home repairs, vet expenses, holiday gifts, etc. You may have heard these called Sinking Funds or an Emergency Fund.
 Use Targets to help you save for these!

 Uncleared Balance: Your Uncleared Balance in YNAB is the sum of all of the uncleared transactions in your Account Register.
 These are the transactions that your bank doesn’t know about yet, or are still pending with your bank.
 You can enter your uncleared transactions as soon as they happen so that your budget doesn’t forget about that last-minute Target run you made (even if you do).